Skip to main content

 When you stop using birth control it can take longer than you expect to get pregnant, or it may happen almost immediately.

-If do not wish to get pregnant immediately, use condoms until you feel ready to have a baby.
+If you do not wish to get pregnant immediately, use condoms until you feel ready to have a baby.

 Sexual health check

-Get a sexual health check before you stop using condoms in the following situations:
+Get a sexual health check before you stop using condoms in the following situations.

 Other sexual partners

-You should get a check if you or your partner are having sex with other people.
+Get checked if you or your partner are having sex with other people.

 Risk of sexually transmitted infections (STIs)